gimbalabs/csk-003/README.md

 # Cardano Starter Kit #003
+## Where Does Blockchain Fit in the Development Stack?

+This CSK is an experiment in mobilizing people to get started on building web apps.
+If successful, this starter kit will help demystify app development a bit, and give you context for what "front end" web development entails.

+## Intended Audience
 You should use this Cardano Starter Kit if
 - You're brand new to web development and need a place to start
 - You have ideas for businesses and Dapps to be built on Cardano, and you're trying to get an idea of what that might entail